EvandroLG/memo.lua/README.md

 ```

 ### Custom cache
-By default, it only uses the first parameter as the cache key, but it's possible to pass a custom cache be used such as the example bellow.
+By default, it only uses the first parameter as the cache key, but it's possible to pass a custom cache to be used such as the example bellow.

 ```lua
 local memo = require('memo')